 - Payments to others will be invoiced as and when they are incurred, we reserve the right to require payment in advance (and will normally do so for any substantial payment to others).

 - Our bills, whether interim or final, are payable within 14 days of receipt and we reserve the right to cease acting for you if we do not receive payment in accordance with these terms.
 Should any transaction or matter not proceed, we will make a charge for our time and any payments to others and fixed costs incurred.

 - Should Court Action become necessary to recover any unpaid and due invoices you agree to refund the costs of such action plus interest, as above.
-If you have any query about your bill, you should contact the Fee Earner dealing with your matter straight away.
+If you have any queries about your bill, you should contact the Fee Earner dealing with your matter straightaway.

 - Should your file be complex to cost, you may incur charges for the costing.
 Our accounts rates are £95 plus VAT per hour.
 Should this type of file costing be necessary, we will advise you.

 - We accept all methods of payment for our Charges, Expenses and Disbursements and are happy to discuss this with you.
 Monies due to you from us will be paid by cheque or bank transfer but not in cash and will not be made payable to a third party.

 - Where it is necessary for us to carry out an electronic search on an individual we charge up to £10 plus VAT for each search.
 Electronic searches on a business incur a charge up to £20 plus VAT for each search.

 - All charges (including our costs and payments to others) are subject to VAT at the appropriate rate.

 - In the event our invoice remains outstanding after 14 days we reserve the right to charge interest upon the outstanding invoice at the rate of 8% per annum.